tree-ware/tree-ware-kotlin-mysql/docs/contributor/database-and-tables.md

 The following columns are stored for each entity:

+* `created_on$` timestamp column.
+Tree-ware sets it explicitly in the API layer even though it is marked as `NOT NULL DEFAULT CURRENT_TIMESTAMP`.
+It is set when an entity is created.
+* `updated_on$` timestamp column.
+Tree-ware sets it explicitly in the API layer even though it is marked as `NOT NULL DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP`.
+It is set when any changes are made to the entity.
+* A text representation of the path to the field composing the entity is stored in a non-indexed `field_path$` TEXT column.
 * All non-composition fields in the entity are stored in separate columns.
     * For example:
         * the `id`, `name`, and `parent` fields in the `organization` entity